anebz/cloud/Certifications/aws_data_anaytics_specialty.md

     * Aggregation puts several records together (but <1MB), increases latency, but increases efficiency
 * Kinesis Agent
   * Java based agent that can be installed in the app, built on top of KPL, monitors log files and sends them to data streams
-  * But for EC2, no need for agent you can use cloudwatch logs
+  * But for EC2, no need for agent you can use Cloudwatch logs
+    * You can use subscriptions to get access to a real-time feed of log events from CloudWatch Logs
+    * Installing Kinesis agent to the EC2 instance is unwarranted since there is already a CloudWatch Logs integration that can deliver the logs.
   * Writes from multiple dirs and writes to multipls streams

 > Consumers